A Children's Murder Mystery Party

 Source Materials

-The master spreadsheet with each of the roles and the plot can be found here.
 A sign for the lawyer (Freddie Farr) is here.
 The birth certificate is here.
 The instructions for grown-ups we included with the invitations is here.

 Rt.
 Hon.
 Alexander Snootipants